Data-to-text Generation by Splicing Together Nearest Neighbors: Abstract

 \section{Abstract}

-We propose to tackle conditional text generation tasks, especially those which require generating formulaic text, by splicing together segments of text from retrieved ``neighbor'' source-target pairs.
-Unlike recent work that conditions on retrieved neighbors in an encoder-decoder setting but generates text token-by-token, left-to-right, we learn a policy that directly manipulates segments of neighbor text (i.e., by inserting or replacing them) to form an output.
-Standard techniques for training such a policy require an oracle derivation for each generation, and we prove that finding the \textit{shortest} such derivation can be reduced to parsing under a particular weighted context-free grammar.
-We find that policies learned in this way allow for interpretable table-to-text or headline generation that is competitive with neighbor-based token-level policies on automatic metrics, though on all but one dataset neighbor-based policies underperform a strong neighborless baseline.
-In all cases, however, generating by splicing is faster.
+We propose to tackle data-to-text generation tasks by directly splicing together retrieved segments of text from ``neighbor'' source-target pairs.
+Unlike recent work that conditions on retrieved neighbors but generates text token-by-token, left-to-right, we learn a policy that directly manipulates segments of neighbor text, by inserting or replacing them in partially constructed generations.
+Standard techniques for training such a policy require an oracle derivation for each generation, and we prove that finding the shortest such derivation can be reduced to parsing under a particular weighted context-free grammar.
+We find that policies learned in this way perform on par with strong baselines in terms of automatic and human evaluation, but allow for more interpretable and controllable generation.